sparrowcode/AlertKit/README.md

 # SPAlert

-Native popup **alert similar to Apple Music or Feedback in AppStore** app.
-Support animations.
-I tried to repeat Apple alert as much as possible.
+**Popup from Apple Music & Feedback in AppStore**.
+Contains `Done` & `Heart` presets.
+For `Done` implement path animation.
+I clone Apple alert as much as possible.
 You can download example app [Debts - Spending tracker](https://itunes.apple.com/app/id1446635818) from AppStore.
 If you like the project, do not forget to **put star ★**

 ### Preview